 Corporate Transactions.
-Upon a merger, consolidation or other reorganization event, our Board of Directors, may, in its sole discretion, take any one or more of the following actions pursuant to the 2018 Plan, as to some or all outstanding awards:
+Upon a merger, consolidation, or other reorganization event, our Board of Directors (or an entity assuming the obligations of the company under the Amended 2018 Plan), may, in its sole discretion, take any one or more of the following actions pursuant to the Amended 2018 Plan, as to some or all outstanding awards:

-- provide that all outstanding options shall be assumed or substituted by the successor corporation; - upon written notice to a participant provide that the participant's unexercised options will terminate immediately prior to the consummation of such transaction unless exercised by the participant; - in the event of a merger pursuant to which holders of our common stock will receive a cash payment for each share surrendered in the merger, make or provide for a cash payment to the participants equal to the difference between the merger price times the number of shares of our common stock subject to such outstanding options, and the aggregate exercise price of all such outstanding options, in exchange for the termination of such options; - provide that outstanding awards shall be assumed or substituted by the successor corporation, become realizable or deliverable, or restrictions applicable to an award will lapse, in whole or in part, prior to or upon the merger or reorganization event; and - with respect to stock grants, and in lieu of any of the foregoing, our Board of Directors or an authorized committee may provide that, upon consummation of the transaction, each outstanding stock grant shall be terminated in exchange for payment of an amount equal to the consideration payable upon consummation of such transaction to a holder of the number of shares of common stock comprising such award (to the extent such stock grant is no longer subject to any forfeiture or repurchase rights then in effect or, at the discretion of the Board of Directors or an authorized committee, all forfeiture and repurchase rights being waived upon such transaction).
+- provide that all outstanding options shall be assumed or substituted by the successor corporation; - upon written notice to a participant provide that the participant's unexercised options will terminate immediately prior to the consummation of such transaction unless exercised by the participant; - in the event of a merger pursuant to which holders of our common stock will receive a cash payment for each share surrendered in the merger, make or provide for a cash payment to the participants equal to the difference between the merger price times the number of shares of our common stock subject to such outstanding options, and the aggregate exercise price of all such outstanding options, in exchange for the termination of such options; - provide that outstanding awards shall be assumed or substituted by the successor corporation; and - with respect to outstanding stock grants, provide that, upon consummation of the transaction, each outstanding stock grant shall be terminated in exchange for payment of an amount equal to the consideration payable upon consummation of such transaction to a holder of the number of shares of common stock comprising such award (to the extent such stock grant is no longer subject to any forfeiture or repurchase rights then in effect or, at the discretion of the administrator, all forfeiture and repurchase rights being waived upon such transaction).

 Amendment and Termination.
-The 2018 Plan may be amended by our shareholders.
-It may also be amended by our Board of Directors, provided that any amendment approved by our Board which requires shareholder approval (1) under the rules of the NASDAQ Stock Market, (2) in order to ensure favorable federal income tax treatment for any incentive stock options under Section 422 of the Code, or (3) for any other reason, is subject to obtaining such shareholder approval.
-However, no such action may adversely affect any rights any outstanding awards without the holder's consent.
-Other than in connection with stock dividends, stock splits and corporate transactions, as summarized above, (i) the exercise price of an option may not be reduced, (ii) an option may not be canceled in exchange for a replacement option having a lower exercise price, or for another award or for cash, and (iii) no other action may be taken that is considered a direct or indirect "repricing," in each case without shareholder approval.
-In addition, except in the case of death, disability or "change of control" (as defined in the 2018 Plan), outstanding awards may not be amended in a manner that would accelerate the exercisability or vesting of, or lapsing of any right by ImmunoGen to restrict or reacquire shares subject to, all or any portion of any award.
+The Amended 2018 Plan may be amended by our shareholders.
+It may also be amended by our Board of Directors, provided that any amendment approved by our Board which requires shareholder approval (1) under the rules of Nasdaq, (2) in order to ensure favorable federal income tax treatment for any incentive stock options under Section 422 of the Code, or (3) for any other reason, is subject to obtaining such shareholder approval.
+However, no such action may adversely affect any rights under any outstanding awards without the holder's consent unless such amendment is required by applicable law or necessary to preserve the economic value of such award.
+Other than in connection with stock dividends, stock splits, and corporate transactions, as summarized above, (i) the exercise price of an option may not be reduced, (ii) an option may not be canceled in exchange for a replacement option having a lower exercise price, or for another award or for cash, and (iii) no other action may be taken that is considered a direct or indirect "repricing," in each case without shareholder approval.
+In addition, except in the case of death, disability or "change of control" (as defined in the Amended 2018 Plan), outstanding awards may not be amended in a manner that would accelerate the exercisability or vesting of, or lapsing of any right by ImmunoGen to restrict or reacquire shares subject to, all or any portion of any award.

-Duration of the 2018 Plan.
-The 2016 Plan will expire on March 28, 2028.
-No awards may be made after termination of the 2018 Plan, although previously granted awards may continue beyond the termination date in accordance with their terms.
+Duration of the Amended 2018 Plan.
+The Amended 2018 Plan will expire on March 28, 2028.
+No awards may be made after termination of the Amended 2018 Plan, although previously granted awards may continue beyond the termination date in accordance with their terms.